 SWAN is delighted to be a partner in the Fair Seas Campaign, which is a coalition of Ireland’s leading environmental non-governmental organisations (eNGOs) and environmental networks calling on the Government to designate a minimum of 30% of Irish waters as Marine Protected Areas by 2030 with at least 10% strictly protected.

-Fair Seas is calling for 10 Key Asks for the MPA Bill and published a white paper on the legislation.
-It is essential that the new legislation addresses Fair Seas asks so there is proper monitoring and management in MPAs, which will be fundamental to the much needed protection and restoration of marine habitats, species, and ecosystems in Irish waters for decades to come.
+Fair Seas is calling for 10 Key Asks of the MPA Bill and published a white paper on the legislation.
+It is essential that the new legislation addresses Fair Seas asks so there is proper monitoring and management in MPAs, which will be fundamental to the much–needed protection and restoration of marine habitats, species, and ecosystems in Irish waters for decades to come.
+These include calling for:

 Fair Seas has also completed a series of videos called Real Voices with conversations with people who make a living from the sea and their views on MPAs.